rikgale/hfdl_install/README.md

 # hfdl_install
-Instructions for installing soapysdr with RSP1(A/B) + RTL (Airspy support to be added later) and dumphdfl.
+Instructions for installing soapysdr with RSP1(A/B) + RTL (Airspy support to be added later - for use with soapysdr only) and dumphdfl.
 Written for debian based systems.
 Tested on Raspberry Pi OS and Ubuntu.

 **READ all** instrctions from top to bottom before starting **Do not** plug in your SDR until instructed by the instructions below.